Financial Aid & Scholarships

 There are a wide variety of scholarships offered in varying amounts and for various purposes.
 For example, a scholarship may cover the entire cost of your tuition or it might be a one-time award of a few hundred dollars.
 Either way, scholarships are worth applying for because they can help reduce the cost of your education.
 Use the websites below to search for scholarships.

-Feel free to review some financial aid and scholarship information in this article: https://www.madisontrust.com/client-resources/articles/money-for-college-guide-to-scholarships-and-financial-aid/.
+Feel free to review some financial aid and scholarship information in this article from Madison Trust (opens in new tab) .

 LGBTQ Student Scholarship Websites*